Richard Hughes (British writer): Biography

 Hughes was a Fellow of the Royal Society of Literature and, in the United States, an honorary member of both the National Institute of Arts and Letters and the American Academy of Arts and Letters.
 He was awarded the OBE (Officer of the Order of the British Empire) in 1946.

 Family

 Richard and Frances Hughes had five children.
+Their second child, Penelope Hughes, published a memoir, Richard Hughes: Author, Father, in 1984.